-Eric Philippart, Special Counsellor for the 2018 ECTY, explained the priorities as part of the partnership.
+Eric Philippart, Special Counselor for the 2018 ECTY, explained the priorities as part of the partnership.

 “The EU is negotiating on air connectivity, also visa facilitations.
-You know, now travellers want to have a faster travel,” he said.
+You know, now travellers want to have a faster, a fast travel,” he said.

 “They want to have direct access to their destination.
 They are more and more impatient with paperwork.
 So, we are working on that on both sides.

 The European Union appreciates the special contribution of Macao to the 2018 ECTY.
 It was the first to support the idea of an EU-China Light Bridge which eventually saw more than 100 landmarks in Europe and in China illuminated on symbolic nights.”

 Mr Antti Peltomäki, EU Assistant Minister for the Internal Market, Industry, Entrepreneurship and SMEs said: